 Jesus loves all age groups He created.
 He loves the Millennial as He does you me and everyone.
 We Christians of other age groups need to love them and show them the grace we were given when meeting Jesus Christ ourselves.

-The Millennial's will love Jesus because He first loved them by dying on the cross for their sins.
-We must to let them know.
-He isn’t finished with all of us and that includes the 28-year-old and under who are reading this who are the Millennials.
+The Millennials will love Jesus because He first loved them by dying on the cross for their sins.
+We must let them know.
+He isn’t finished with all of us and including the 28-year-old and under who are reading this who are the Millennials.

 When I went to Bible University I learned a lot about Jesus and the Church because I had time to do so.
 He loves us each individually and He loves all Christians collectively, the Universal Church, who are His bride (Ephesians 5; Revelation 21).

 He’s working right now to make us a beautiful bride to present to Himself someday.
 He loves us, and I work hard, some days it’s harder than others, to love the Church because Jesus loves the Church.

 When you love Jesus and your heart gets entangled with His, you start to love what He loves.
 So despite any frustrations with the local church, a lack of general awareness, a lack of compassion in social justice, a lack of practical love for those struggling or who are different, or a lack of authentic community.
 I choose to go to a local church because we’re part of the Universal Church, whom Jesus loves.